List of McDonald's marketing campaigns: McDonald's menu song

 The McDonald's $1,000,000 Menu Song was an instant-win promotion created as part of an advertising campaign, which ran from 1988 to early 1989.
 As the name suggests, the song, which was based on Reunion's 1974 hit single "Life Is a Rock (But the Radio Rolled Me)", incorporates all of the items (at that time) on the McDonald's menu: sandwiches, other lunch/dinner items, breakfast items, dessert items, and drinks, in that order.

 Promotion overview

 Either flexi-discs or cardboard records containing the song were attached to advertising inserts and distributed within newspapers across the United States.
-On all but one of the issued recordings, the singers were not able to recite the song perfectly from start to finish; when the singers made a mistake, the record was over.
+On all but one of the issued recordings, the chorus was not able to recite the song perfectly from start to finish; when the chorus made a mistake, the record was over.
 On the unique, prize-winning recording, the singers were able to complete the song; this record was a $1,000,000 instant winner.

 Approximately 80 million records were distributed, and only one of them was a winner.
 The promotion was won by Galax, Virginia, resident Charlene Price, who used the money to purchase the convenience store where she worked.